-QPS will email the SAE form to the Case Management Group, Global Clinical Safety and Pharmacovigilance at GSK CH PPD ), with copy to the appropriate Syneos Project Manager and GSK CH Study Manager as soon as possible, but not later than 1 business day after study site personnel learn of the event.
+The SAE form, completed as fully as possible, must be sent to the Case Management Group, Global Clinical Safety and Pharmacovigilance at GSK CH (PPD), with copy to the appropriate GSK CH Study Manager as soon as possible, but not later than 24 hours after study site personnel learn of the event.
 The GSK CH Study Manager will be responsible for forwarding the SAE form to other GSK CH personnel as appropriate.